-In order to have a claim for defamation, the statement at issue must be false.
+- Must be a false statement of fact rather than opinion — To have a claim for defamation, the statement at issue must be false.
 For this reason, statements of opinion can never be the subject of a defamation lawsuit.
-So, for example, the statement that John Smith is a dishonest person is a statement of opinion and is too broad and general to be the subject of a defamation lawsuit.
-By contrast, the statement that John Smith stole $10,000 from me is a statement of fact that is capable of being proved true or false.
-For that reason, if the statement that John stole $10,000 is false, then that statement could be the subject of a defamation claim.
+For example, “John Smith is a dishonest person” states an opinion and is too broad and general to be the subject of a defamation lawsuit.
+By contrast, “John Smith stole $10,000 from me” can be proved true or false.
+Therefore, if the statement that John stole $10,000 is false, then that statement could be the subject of a defamation claim.

-If a false statement is made that accuses someone of engaging in criminal activity, or if the statement impugns the person’s ability to perform his occupation, trade or profession, or If it falsely claims that the person has a communicable disease (such as AIDS) that would tend to make other people want to avoid that person, or if it claims that a person is a prostitute, those statements are defamatory per se and a plaintiff can recover damages (that a judge or jury will determine) without proving that he suffered any economic losses.
+If a false statement is made that accuses someone of engaging in criminal activity that involves moral turpitude — lying, cheating. or stealing — or the statement impugns the person’s ability to perform an occupation, trade, or profession, the statement is defamatory.
+Likewise, if a statement falsely claims that a person has a communicable disease such as AIDS, that would tend to make other people want to avoid that person, or if the statement claims that a person is a prostitute, the statement is defamatory per se, and a plaintiff can recover damages to be determined by a judge or jury without proving that the plaintiff suffered any economic losses.

-Besides economic losses (from the loss of a job, for example), a plaintiff who successfully brings a defamation claim can recover damages for harm to reputation, shame and humiliation and if the statement was made deliberately with knowledge of its falsity, then the plaintiff can recover punitive damages designed to punish the person who made the statement.
+Other statements that do not fall within those categories of defamation per se may still be defamatory, but the additional burden is placed on the plaintiff to prove the extent of economic or other losses, such as shame or humiliation.
+Besides economic losses (from the loss of a job, for example), a plaintiff who successfully brings a defamation claim can recover damages for harm to reputation, shame and humiliation, and if the statement was made deliberately, with knowledge of its falsity, or with reckless disregard for its truth or falsity, the plaintiff can recover punitive damages designed to punish the person who made the statement.
 In Virginia, punitive damages are limited by statute to $350,000.
-The other elements of damages are not limited and successful plaintiffs have won millions of dollars to restore the damage done to their reputations.
+The other elements of damages are not limited, and successful plaintiffs have won millions of dollars to restore the damage done to their reputations.